forrestzhang/Chorus/docs/tutorial.rst

 Tutorial
 ========

-In this tutorial, we will build oligo porbe set from Arabidopsis genome.
+In this tutorial, we will build oligo porbe set for Arabidopsis genome.

 Using Docker Terminal Version
 -----------------------------